hiveeyes/beradio/doc/source/beradio.rst

 BERadio specification
 =====================

 ``BERadio`` is ``Bencode-over-Radio``.
-Furthermore a Neologism from the infite work in progress Berlin Airport BER and the Dalmatian word für 'bye' Adio.
+Furthermore a neologism from the infinite work-in-progress at Berlin Airport BER and the dalmatian word für 'bye', called ``Adio.

 Intro
 =====